ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Experiments

 \subsection{ExReg}

-\paragraph{Datasets} We train our ExReg using the training set mentioned in Sec.~\ref{sec:LossesTraining}.
-The dataset includes 17675 training images and 5905 testing images.
-To evaluate our ExReg, we use the testing set, which contains 3543 well-exposed/over-exposed images (EVs = +0, +1.0, +1.5), and 2362 under-exposed images (EVs = -1, -1.5).
-To evaluate the generalization ability of our model, we also test our model using other datasets, including LIME~\cite{lime}, NPE~\cite{npe}, VV~\cite{vv}, DICM~\cite{dicm}.
-These datasets are used only for testing and are not involved in the training step.
+\CCH{ \paragraph{Datasets} We train our ExReg model using the training set described in Sec.~\ref{sec:LossesTraining}, which consists of 17,675 training images and 5,905 testing images.
+For evaluation, we use the testing set comprising 3,543 well-exposed and over-exposed images (EVs = +0, +1.0, +1.5), and 2,362 under-exposed images (EVs = -1, -1.5).
+To further assess the generalization capability of our model, we conduct evaluations on several external datasets that span a wide range of real-world lighting conditions---LIME~\cite{lime}, NPE~\cite{npe}, VV~\cite{vv}, and DICM~\cite{dicm}---as well as on challenging nighttime and low-light benchmarks including DarkFace~\cite{darkface}, MEF~\cite{mef}, and LOL~\cite{lol}.
+These datasets are used exclusively for testing and are not involved in the training process.

-\paragraph{Implementation detail} The base network of MEGNet contains 3 convolutional layers with channel size 64 and kernel size $1\times1$ while its conditional branch contains a global information encoder with three convolutional layers whose channel size is 32 and the other exposure condition encoder with 3 MLPs layers.
-On the other hand, the architecture of RegNet is composed of an Encoder-Decoder structure with a 4-layer convolutional network, a cross-attention module with two 8-head multi-head attention blocks, and an exposure predictor realized by a 7-layer single-scale convolutional network.
-In total, our ExReg, including both MEGNet and RegNet, has 2.6M parameters.
+} \paragraph{Implementation detail} The base network of MEGNet contains 3 convolutional layers with channel size 64 and kernel size $1\times1$ while its conditional branch contains a global information encoder with three convolutional layers whose channel size is 32 and the other exposure condition encoder with 3 MLPs layers.
+On the other hand, the architecture of RegNet is composed of an Encoder-Decoder structure with a 4-layer $3 \times 3$ convolutional network, a cross-attention module with two 8-head multi-head attention blocks, and an exposure predictor realized by a 7-layer single-scale convolutional network.
+In total, our ExReg, including both MEGNet and RegNet, has 2.68M parameters.
 The training process of ExReg is split into two stages.
 First, we pre-train the MEGNet with a batch size of 100 and a patch size of $256\times256$.
 Then, the RegNet is trained with a batch size of 12 and a patch size of $512\times512$.
-We train the MEGNet for 100 epochs and train RegNet for 200 epochs with the learning rate initialized as $1\times10^{-4}$.
-Later, we co-train MEGNet and RegNet.
-Adam optimizer is used to minimize the loss function.
-During the inference time, we would resize the input image to $512\times512$ and then resize the output image back to the original size for PSNR and SSIM evaluation.
+We train the MEGNet for 100 epochs and train the RegNet for 200 epochs with the learning rate initialized as $1\times10^{-4}$.
+Later, we co-train MEGNet and RegNet \CCHR{using a batch size of 6 and a patch size of $512\times512$ for 10 epochs.} Adam optimizer is used to minimize the loss function.
+The computational resources required for training and testing our proposed ExReg model are detailed in \Cref{tab:m_complexity}.
+All evaluations were performed using Nvidia RTX 3090 GPUs. \CCHR{During the inference, we take the full size of the image as input, then compare the output image with the ground truth for PSNR and SSIM evaluation.}